yuri-panchul/basics-graphics-music/misc/caravel/2025_01_15_the_state_of_caravel.md

 # The State of Caravel: the First Look
 Yuri Panchul, 2025.1.15

-## 1. Caravel as a tool to train balancing microarchitecture and timing
+## 1. Caravel as a tool to train balancing microarchitecture, area and timing

 Before joining an electronic company, a student who aims to become an RTL engineer - should be trained in developing pipelined designs.
 Not just a traditional 5-stage pipelined CPU, but pipelined data processing used in networking chips, GPUs and ML accelerators.